manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 10 (2.7) - Task Analysis.md

 Cognitive task analysis are concerned with the underlying thought process associated with performing a task.
 Most methods follow a particular common sequence:

 1. Collecting preliminary knowledge
-	- No experts needed, but need some familiarity
+	- No experts needed, but need some familiarity (observe ppl performing tasks)
 2. Identify knowledge representations
 	- What does user know what they need to complete a task.
 Ex: Ordering of tasks/ Memorization etc.
 	- For navigation, monitoring and sequence of actions.